 Napa and Sonoma offer plenty of holiday cheer in wine country.

-Downtown Healdsburg offers several holiday events, including the Downtown Holiday Party, breakfast with Santa, and a holiday home tour.
+Downtown Healdsburg offers several holiday events, including the Downtown Holiday Party, a model train exhibit, breakfast with Santa, and a holiday home tour.

 The town of Petaluma offers the unique chance to meet Santa and Mrs. Claus when they arrive by tugboat in the annual Santa's Riverboat Arrival.